Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 #### Service Description

-A PaaS CDN (Content Delivery Network) is a platform that accelerates the delivery of digital content by distributing it across a decentralized, global network of edge servers.
+The PaaS CDN (Content Delivery Network) service based on Nginx memory cache is a cloud-managed platform designed to accelerate content delivery, reduce latency, and ensure high availability for web applications and digital services.
-As a PaaS service, it abstracts infrastructure management, allowing organizations to utilize CDN capabilities through configuration, APIs, and integrations without having to worry about hardware, deployment, or low-level operations.
-A CDN stores and serves content from geographically distributed edge nodes.
-When a user requests an asset (image, script, video, webpage, API response), the CDN automatically selects the closest or most optimal node, minimizing latency, bandwidth usage, load on origin servers.
-By serving content from the closest edge location, a CDN improves: page load speed, Core Web Vitals, user experience.
+By leveraging Nginx’s high-performance caching capabilities—optimized for in-memory operations—the platform delivers ultra-fast retrieval of static and dynamic content.
+As a fully managed PaaS offering, it abstracts the complexity of operating CDN infrastructure, providing customers with a scalable, secure, and globally distributed content delivery layer.

 The service is offered with the following unit metric: *10 Gbps of throughput (inbound & Outbound)*.